Brainmaster360/TaskWizardBot/README.md

 Acknowledgments
 Special thanks to the Discord.js community for their support and contributions.
 Inspired by various Discord bots and projects that enhance user experience.

+### Instructions:
+- Replace `yourusername` with your actual GitHub username.
+- Adjust any details, especially in the Features and Commands sections, to accurately reflect the functionalities of your bot.
+- Save this content as `README.md` in the root directory of your **Task Wizard** project.